joinbox/guidelines/bugtracker/README.md

 - If you encounter a bug wich causes a part of the product not to be rendered as expected please include a screenshot of that part of the product.
 - Don't include screenshots if they don't display / help identify the problem.
 - If any interactive part of the product fails / doesn work you should include all output of th developer console of your browser.
-See [getting Stack Traces](https://github.com/) )
+See [getting Stack Traces](https://github.com/joinbox/guidelines/tree/master/bugtracker/stackTraces.md)

 ## Product Version

 You must always include the exact version of Browser / Operating System you were using when encountering the bug.
-See [Finding my Browser & OS version](https://github.com/) )
+See [Finding my Browser Version](https://github.com/joinbox/guidelines/tree/master/bugtracker/browserVersion.md) and [Finding my Operating System Version](https://github.com/joinbox/guidelines/tree/master/bugtracker/osVersion.md)

 - Bad: "Firefox / Linux"
 - Good: "Mozilla Firefox for Ubuntu canonical 1.0 / Ubuntu Saucy Salamander (development branch), 13.10"